zophiezlan/tsdice/USER_GUIDE.md

 | ℹ️     | Info    | Alt+?    | Show help modal with tabs |

 **Note**: The Info modal has three tabs (Controls, Shortcuts, Guide) that you can navigate with arrow keys.
 It remembers your last viewed tab!

+When you reopen it later, tsDice restores the tab you last used, so you can treat it as a personalized cheat sheet.

 ### Visual Feedback